 (f) has been subjected to duress in relation to union membership.

-If the employment relationship problem is a personal grievance, the employee must raise the grievance with the employer within a period of 90 days beginning with the date on which the action alleged to amount to a personal grievance occurred or came to the notice of the employee, whichever is the latter.
+If the employment relationship problem is a personal grievance, the employee must raise the grievance with the employer within a period of 90 days (12 months in the case of allegations of sexual harassment) beginning with the date on which the action alleged to amount to a personal grievance occurred or came to the notice of the employee, whichever is the latter.

 Where any matter comes before the Authority for determination, the Authority must direct the matter to mediation in the first instance.
 Where mediation has failed or been deemed inappropriate in the circumstances, the Authority will then have the power to investigate the matter.